-It includes 4 USB-C ports, so you will likely need to get adapters or a dock.
+It includes 4 USB ports, so you will likely need to get adapters or a dock.
 Be sure you don't confuse the MacBook Pro with the regular MacBook or MacBook Air.

-The regular MacBooks are designed for battery life, not performance, so they won't be what you need for music production.
+The regular MacBooks are designed to surpass the average battery life, not performance, so they won't be what you need for music production.

 This laptop does not come cheap, however.
 You can get your MacBook Pro for around $1300 (starting out).

 2. Microsoft Surface Book 2

 It's a tablet...and it's a laptop.
 The future is here.

 The Surface Book 3 is an extremely versatile machine, which is why it's so high on our list.
 If you're looking for the best of both worlds, you've found it.

 The Surface Book 3 is one of the latest in the Surface Book Series and features an i5/i7 Intel core processor, 256 GB of storage, and 32GB of RAM.